Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Brian J. Kesseler - Tenneco, Inc.

 Well, we've tried to get out predicting when the commercial truck or the off-highway business is going to back.
 Some encouraging signs if you listen to some of our customers' dialogue over the last several weeks.
-And minding (35:24) the agriculture, the gas and oil, and the construction are big factors for us.
+And the agriculture, the gas and oil, and the construction are big factors for us.
 Having seen those coming back quite yet in the regulated regions, but there are at least some encouraging signs and reversals of overall market with some of our larger customers in this space.

 Kenneth R. Trammell - Tenneco, Inc.